Shopify Locations

 3. Click the arrow icon to Re-Download Locations.

-After you bring the locations into Sellercloud, you must map each of the active ones to a warehouse in Sellercloud.
-This mapping will determine which warehouse’s available inventory is sent for which location and prevent errors when updating and tracking inventory.
-Note that if the warehouse is unsellable and does not need to be sent to Shopify, you do not have to map the warehouse.
+Once you configure your Shopify Locations, each of them must be mapped to a warehouse in Sellercloud.
+This mapping will determine which warehouse’s available inventory is sent for which location and prevent errors when updating inventory or tracking information.

-To map Shopify locations to your Sellercloud warehouses, navigate to:
+To map Shopify Locations to your Sellercloud Warehouses:

-1. Settings > Open a company > Toolbox > Sellercloud Integrated website > Shopify Locations.
+2. Toolbox > Sellercloud Integrated Website > Shopify Locations.

 Replenishable Products